Marzipan Easter Eggs

 Egg molds

 I am using an egg mold, which I got from my mom a long time ago.
-And yet, you can use any egg shape mold.
-Such easter egg-shaped molds can very easily be found in any cake decorating store, or you can also check the links below.
+And yet, you can use any egg-shaped mold.
+You can easily find such easter egg-shaped molds in any cake decorating store, or you can also check the links below.
 Another option is to form the marzipan eggs by hand.
 Simply roll them into an egg shape for whole eggs, or cut them in half and reshape them as necessary for half eggs.

 Ingredients and substitutes

 - Chocolate – If you know how to temper chocolate, use tempered chocolate to coat the eggs.
 Otherwise, use compound chocolate.
 This means you don’t need to temper the chocolate.
-And compound chocolate can be found in any cake decorating store.
+You can find compound chocolate in any cake decorating store.

 Classic Marzipan Eggs

-- That a small ball of marzipan and knead it with your finger so you have no cracks.
+- Take a small ball of marzipan and knead it with your finger so you have no cracks.
 Place it into the mold over the plastic wrap and press down into shape.

-Pro tip – the amount of marzipan will depend on the size of the mold. - You should now have a smooth half-egg in the mold.
+Pro tip – The amount of marzipan will depend on the mold size. - You should now have a smooth half-egg in the mold.
 Flip the mold using plastic wrap to remove it from the mold.

 - Decorate the half egg with icing sugar borders and blossoms (as shown in the video).